Additive Combinatorics Using Equivariant Cohomology: The Symplectic case

 Let $a_1,a_2,\dots,a_{k}$ be distinct non negative integers, and let $M_i$ for $1\leq i \leq k$ be sets of integers with $\sum\limits_{1\leq i \leq k}b_k= k^2$ for $|M_i| = b_i$.
 Assume moreover that the following conditions hold: \begin{enumerate} \item If $1 \leq i \leq j \leq k-1$ then $\sum\limits_{i\leq l\leq j}b_l \geq \binom{j-i+2}{2}$, \item $1 \leq i \leq k$, then $\sum\limits_{i\leq l\leq k}b_l \geq (k-i+1)^2$. \end{enumerate}

 Then there is a permutation $\pi \in S_k$ and a sign function $ s : (1, \dots, k) \to \{-1, +1\}$, such that for all $1\leq i \leq k$

-\end{theorem} \begin{remark} It is not difficult to see that the signed Erd\H os-Heilbronn theorem over the integers follows from the signed grasshopper theorem, exactly as for the unsigned versions. \end{remark}
+\end{theorem} \begin{remark} It is not difficult to see that the signed Erd\H os--Heilbronn theorem over the integers follows from the signed grasshopper theorem, exactly as for the unsigned versions. \end{remark}